 The Hammer Museum in Los Angeles has undergone a major transformation.
 To expand the range of exhibitions and collections, the museum has renovated the third-floor galleries with more than 1,700 m2 Dinesen Oak planks forming an elegant setting for the art.

-Commercial — Los Angeles
+Museum — Los Angeles

 Michael Maltzan Architecture — Photo: Brian Forrest